 If retained as your defense counsel, we will use our knowledge of pre-trial diversion programs, drug court or other creative measures that may allow you to avoid a criminal conviction or significantly minimize the penalties that may result from a drug possession charge.

 If you have been charged with possession of cocaine with intent to sell or deliver or trafficking in cocaine, you are urged to act promptly to protect your good name and prevent the burden of a criminal record.
 Cocaine charges are serious felonies in state or federal court, depending on the amount of cocaine involved and the other facts of the case.
-A successful defense may rest on one or more of these issues:

 Did police use proper procedures in gathering evidence?
 Or did they engage in illegal search and seizure?